Institutions for water management and water resources in Jordan

 Policies and strategies

-Several water strategies have been published on various websites.
+Several water strategies and related development strategies have been published on different websites.
 We file these documents off-line, in case links to their original location are broken

 - MWI, National Water Strategy (2016-2025)